andrewscaife/blogger-template-minimalistic/README.md

 - Fonts
 - External link domain rule, if needed

+## Support

+This started as a personal project and grew from there.

+It took a fair bit of trial and error to get it working the way I wanted, so it’s shared as-is and without support.

+If you’re comfortable editing Blogger themes, you’ll be fine.

 ## Notes

 This theme was built around a real site and then cleaned up for sharing, so it is practical first rather than over-engineered.